Passion's Log

 sudo update-alternatives --config python3

-Use Virtual Environments (Best Practice).
+Option B: Using Virtual Environments (Best Practice)

 The best solution is to create an independent environment for each project.